nextauthjs/next-auth/CONTRIBUTING.md

 ### Pull Requests

 * The latest changes are always in `canary`, so please make your Pull Request against that branch.
-* Pull Requests should be raised for any changes
+* Pull Requests should be raised for any change
 * Pull Requests need approval of a [core contributor](https://next-auth.js.org/contributors#core-team) before merging
 * Rebasing in Pull Requests is preferred to keep a clean commit history (see below)
 * Running `npm run lint:fix` before committing can make resolving conflicts easier